Indoor Plant Care for Beginners

 Good signs

-• Leaves stay firm through most of the week
+• Leaves stay mostly firm through the week

-• Soil follows a wet-to-dry pattern, not constant wetness
+• Soil follows a wet-to-dry cycle, not constant wetness

 Warning signs